-The surface is modeled as a simple mixed layer, or "slab ocean", governed by an effective ocean heat capacity $C_0$ which can be varied in latitude and longitude.
+The surface is modeled as a simple mixed layer, or "slab ocean", governed by an effective ocean heat capacity C_0 which can be varied in latitude and longitude.
 The temperature evolves as given in Equation (1) of FHZ, repeated here for completeness:

-$$C_O \frac{\partial T_S}{\partial t} = R_S - R{Lu} + R{Ld} - L_v E - S, \tag{1}$$ with $R_S$ , $R{Lu}$ , and $R{Ld}$ being the net shortwave, upward, and downward longwave fluxes, $L_v$ the latent heat of vaporization, E evaporative flux, and S sensible heat flux.
+$$C_O \frac{\partial T_S}{\partial t} = R_S - R{Lu} + R{Ld} - L_v E - S, \qquad (1)$$ with R_S , R{Lu} , R{Ld} being the net shortwave, upward, and downward longwave fluxes, L_v the latent heat of vaporization, E evaporative flux, and S sensible heat flux.
 The latent and sensible heat fluxes are determined by a simplified bulk physics boundary layer scheme exactly as in FHZ.

-The heat capacity $C_0$ and surface albedo (which influences the net shortwave radiation S) are the two key parameters regulating the surface.
-The heat capacity plays an essential role in the annual cycle, as detailed in Section 3.
+The heat capacity C_0 and surface albedo (which influences the net shortwave radiation S) are the two key parameters regulating the surface.
+The heat capacity plays essential role in getting the annual cycle, as detailed in Section 3.
 The surface albedo is important for regulating the global mean surface temperature; clouds have a net cooling impact on the Earth, and a reasonable climatology in MiMA depends on tuning the surface albedo to compensate.
-As explained in detail in Section 3, we adjust it for every experiment independently, to ensure that global mean temperatures near the surface are very similar across all simulations (see last column of Table 1).
+We adjust it here for every experiment independently, to ensure that global mean temperatures near the surface are very similar across all simulations (see last column of Table 1).